AzerSD/AzerSD/README.md

 <h1 align="left">Hey 👋 What's up?</h1>

 I'm an avid self-learner and passionate about IT.
-I recently graduated from [42HN](https://www.42heilbronn.de/en/) and currently pursuing a career in CyberSecurity
+I recently graduated from [42HN](https://www.42heilbronn.de/en/) and currently pursuing a career in CyberSecurity and BugBounty Hunting.

 <!-- I have a variety of interests: